German Shepherd Rescue of

 1. Click on the four selections in large font in the menu to the left, starting with “Dogs Available for Adoption through GSRSV.”

-2. Read the page “How to Adopt a Dog from GSRSV.”
+2. If you're interested in adopting a dog available through GSRSV, read the page "How to Adopt a Dog from GSRSV."
 That page describes my adoption process, and includes my adoption questionnaire and adoption contract.
+Please hold off on filling out the adoption questionnaire until after the next step!

 4. If you’re interested in adopting a dog from another rescue group, an owner, or a shelter, contact the person or shelter listed for that dog.